Cowie22/Cowies-Cow-Site/README.md

 </h2>
 <ul>
   <li>
     Most animations throughout the project are do it yourself, with js and css animations.
-For example the slider for tabs, hover states, expanding cards, etc.
   </li>
   <li>
     Making the animations yourself, by utilizing such tools as keyframes, greatly reduces the size of your npm modules and increases performance.